-Graduate Advisors are nominated by the Chair of the Geography Graduate Group and appointed by the Dean of Graduate Studies to serve as advisors about matters affecting graduate students in their academic program.
+Graduate Advisors are an essential part of advising and mentoring within UC Davis's graduate group system.
+They are nominated by the Chair of the Geography Graduate Group, approved by the Executive Committee, and formally appointed by the Dean of Graduate Studies to serve as advisors about matters affecting graduate students in their academic program.
 Currently appointed Graduate Advisors are listed on the front page of this handbook.
 The Graduate Advisor's signature is the only signature officially recognized by Graduate Studies on a variety of forms and petitions used by graduate students.

 In general, Graduate Advisors act as a source of academic program information and provide assistance with understanding program requirements.
-You should normally work primarily with a Graduate Advisor that has a similar area of interest to your own.
-Students should meet with their Graduate Advisor on a regular basis and keep them up to date on progress.
+You will be assigned to work with a Graduate Advisor that has a similar area of interest to your own.
+Students should meet with their Graduate Advisor on a regular basis, at least once per quarter, and keep them up to date on their progress.
+Graduate Advisors are expected to reply to student queries within one week and to sign any necessary forms within one to two weeks.

 In particular, the Graduate Advisors are responsible for:

 - 1. Providing feedback on academic study plans developed by the student. - 2.
 Reviewing and acting on requests by graduate students to drop or add courses or to take courses on a Satisfactory/Unsatisfactory basis. - 3.
 Reviewing and approving petitions for advancement to candidacy for the Ph.D. degree and making recommendations for the composition of committees for M.A. theses and exams, doctoral dissertations, and/or qualifying examinations. - 4.
+Periodic review of the student's progress towards degree objectives, and in particular: - a. meeting with each student in Fall quarter to discuss and approve their course plan for the year,

-Periodic review of the student's progress towards degree objectives, and in particular, the filing of an annual report with Graduate Studies concerning each student's progress toward completion of degree requirements. - 5.
+- b. completing a degree requirement checklist (p35-36) with each student and submitting these to the program coordinator by December 1 each year, - c. filing an annual Student Progress Assessment concerning each student's progress toward completion of degree requirements by June 30, . - 5.
 The approval of Planned Educational Leave (PELP). - 6.
 For students without prior academic degrees in Geography, the Graduate Advisor is responsible for approving a preparatory program of courses in geographic theory and methods, in consultation with the student and their Major Professor.